-Each alternate course must be on a logical path of completion to a program, i.e., those that align with the approved program.
+- Each alternate course must be on a logical path of completion to a program, i.e., those that align with the approved program.
 They can provide a different focus within the program.

-- Alternate courses cannot be used to create a different program or market a single approved program in more than one way. - Alternate courses cannot exceed 30 percent of the total of technical/occupationally specific curriculum course credits.
+Up to two alternate courses may be used per primary course. - Alternate courses cannot be used to create a different program or market a single approved program in more than one way. - Alternate courses cannot exceed 30 percent of the total of technical/occupationally specific curriculum course credits.
 For example, a curriculum containing 40 occupationally specific course credits could have no more than 12 alternate course credits. - Alternate courses do not need to be of the same credit value as the primary course.